 - 3. In the Save Vector Layer As dialog choose GeoPackage as Format

 - 4. Click on ... for the File name, and name the new GeoPackage vector_analysis

 - 5. Change the Layer name to roads_34S

 - 6. Change the CRS to WGS 84 / UTM zone 34S

 - 7. Click on OK:

 This will create the new GeoPackage database and add the roads_34S layer.

-8. Repeat this process for each layer, creating a new layer in the vector_analysis.gpkg GeoPackage file with 34S appended to the original name and removing each of the old layers from the project.
+8. Repeat this process for each layer, creating a new layer in the vector_analysis.gpkg GeoPackage file with 34S appended to the original name.